-Is IBD The Same as IBS In Cats?
+Is IBD the Same as IBS in Cats?

 Inflammatory bowel disease is sometimes confused with irritable bowel syndrome (IBS), a term reserved for gastrointestinal disorders in human patients.
-You may also hear the term stress colitis when discussing GI signs, which is used to describe acute disturbances of the colon caused by stress.
+You may also hear the term “stress colitis,” which is used to describe acute (sudden, short-term) disturbances of the colon caused by stress.

 What Are The Clinical Signs of IBD In Cats?

-- Vomiting & chronic vomiting
+- Frequent vomiting

-- Diarrhea & chronic diarrhea
+- Chronic diarrhea

-- Blood in stool
+- Blood in the stool

 - Weight loss

-- Mucous in stool
+- Mucus in the stool

 - Straining in the litterbox